cleanflight/cleanflight/docs/Mixer.md

 ```

 1. Use `mixer custom`
-2. Use `mmix reset`
+2. Use `cmix reset`
-3. Use `mmix 0 1.0,  1.0, -1.0, -1.0` for the Front Left motor.
+3. Use `cmix 1 1.0,  1.0, -1.0, -1.0` for the Front Left motor.
 It tells the flight controller the #1 motor is used, provides positive roll, provides negative pitch and is turning CW.
-4. Use `mmix 1 1.0, -1.0, -1.0,  1.0` for the Front Right motor.
+4. Use `cmix 2 1.0, -1.0, -1.0,  1.0` for the Front Right motor.
 It still provides a negative pitch authority, but unlike the front left, it provides negative roll authority and turns CCW.
-5. Use `mmix 2 1.0, -1.0,  1.0, -1.0` for the Rear Right motor.
+5. Use `cmix 3 1.0, -1.0,  1.0, -1.0` for the Rear Right motor.
 It has negative roll, provides positive pitch when the speed is increased and turns CW.
-6. Use `mmix 3 1.0,  1.0,  1.0,  1.0` for the Rear Left motor.
+6. Use `cmix 4 1.0,  1.0,  1.0,  1.0` for the Rear Left motor.
 Increasing motor speed imparts positive roll, positive pitch and turns CCW.

 ### Example 2: A HEX-U Copter